 The farther apart political parties are ideologically, the higher the stakes in elections, as long as both have a shot at winning.
 High stakes increase tensions regarding party affiliation and anything related to party affiliation, such as race, which set Americans against each other.
 The gulf between red-state culture and blue-state culture does not need to lead to more violence if the two cultures become two separate countries because the two cultures would no longer be in a high-stakes competition in federal elections.
 To compete in elections in a red-state federation, both coalitions of a two-party system would have to honor red-state culture, lowering the stakes and the political temperature.
 Leftist voters will no longer be a threat in red states, or vice versa, because their views will no longer be reflected in a political party that might win state or federation elections.
 Those Leftists who can’t stand living in a right-wing country would voluntarily emigrate to a the blue states, and vice versa.
 The goal is not ideological conformity, but merely an electoral majority.

 Some argue that splitting the U.S. is not a solution because red and blue cultures are geographically intermixed.
 But 71% of Trump voters and 71% of Hillary voters would find themselves on the correct side of the new border in a map predicted by this author.
 The map (above) assumes that Texas or California secede, and then red states or blue states follow their lead.
 Red states would recognize that they can’t win federal elections without Texas, so secession only needs to be popular in one state for the U.S. to split in half.
 The map further assumes that both red states and blue states allow certain counties to split off and join the opposite country.
 The motivation would be to restore political harmony within the state.
 In most blue states, red counties are working-class rural counties that don’t pay their share of income taxes, and most state governments don’t collect property taxes, so they should be willing to let red counties depart the state.
-This author used county-by-county data of the Trump/Hillary contest to calculate the numbers mentioned above assuming a mere 20% of Hillary voters in Trump states voluntarily emigrate, as well as 20% of Trump voters in Hillary states.
+This author used county-by-county data of the Trump/Hillary contest to calculate the numbers mentioned above assuming a mere 20% of Hillary voters in Trump states voluntarily emigrate, as well as 20% of Trump voters in Hillary states. [update: my analysis of a 2022 poll indicates that 20% of Trump voters and 24% of Hillary voters who are left on the “wrong” side of the border would relocate.]

 It’s time to stop arguing amongst ourselves about what the US government should do, because conservatives will never be in charge of it again.
 It’s time to think about what state governments and conservative activists can do.
 A federation of red states, made up of counties that voted 75% Trump and 25% Hillary, would be a federation that would use government power to wrest from Leftists control over red-state institutions of power such as education and media.
 In such a federation, states would no longer be constrained by federal judges.
 The reddest states could implement all the solutions conservatives have dreamed up, because the electorate would support those solutions, unlike the 50-state electorate.
 Each state could have its own citizenship and keep control over who gets to live in their state, after the voluntary migration that would occur immediately after the split.